realsaul00/Breweries/README.md

 # The Top Six
+## Using Python, Machine, and NLP to discover insightful data about the top six brewery cities in the U.S.

 ## by Saul Tamariz
-A python project about the breweries in the US.
-You can download the complete 8260_1.csv file from https://www.kaggle.com/datafiniti/breweries-brew-pubs-in-the-usa

-Check out my video at https://www.youtube.com/watch?v=EhDtFO1d0KE&feature=youtu.be
+You can download the complete 8260_1.csv file from https://www.kaggle.com/datafiniti/breweries-brew-pubs-in-the-usa Check out my video at https://www.youtube.com/watch?v=EhDtFO1d0KE&feature=youtu.be